shrinidhin/recommender-system/README.md

 [Model building and training](https://github.com/shrinidhin/recommender-system/blob/main/recommendation-system-using-matrix-factorization.ipynb)

 This is where the model is trained,hyperparameters are tuned and the final model is saved to be used by the wave app to provide recommendations.
+The model has been trained using the Matrix Factorization module of the h2o4gpu package.

 [Wave App](https://github.com/shrinidhin/recommender-system/tree/main/rec-system)

-The web application built using h2o.ai Wave uses the model built in the previous notebook to provide product recommendations relevant to each selected user.
+The web application uses the model built in the previous notebook and other output files to provide product recommendations relevant for each selected user.

 **Running your Wave app**\
 After setting up your environment with the dependencies installed, navigate to the ```rec-system``` directory and execute the following command